Activity-Dependent Plasticity in Morphogenetically-Grown Recurrent Networks: Abstract

 \section{Abstract}

-Developmental approaches to neural architecture search grow functional networks from compact genomes through self-organisation, but the resulting networks operate with fixed post-growth weights.
-We characterise Hebbian and anti-Hebbian plasticity across 50{,}000 morphogenetically grown recurrent controllers (5M+ configurations on CartPole and Acrobot), then test whether co-evolutionary experiments---where plasticity parameters are encoded in the geno\-me and evolved alongside the developmental architecture---recover these patterns independently.
-Our characterisation reveals that (1)~anti-Hebbian plasticity significantly outperforms Hebbian for competent networks (Cohen's $d = 0.53$--$0.64$), (2)~regret (fraction of oracle improvement lost under the best fixed setting) reaches 52--100\%, and (3)~plasticity's role shifts from fine-tuning to genuine adaptation under non-stationarity.
-Co-evolution independently discovers these patterns: on CartPole, 70\% of runs evolve anti-Hebbian plasticity ($p = 0.043$); on Acrobot, evolution finds near-zero $\eta$ with mixed signs---exactly matching the characterisation.
-A random-RNN control shows that anti-Hebbian dominance is generic to small recurrent networks, but the \emph{degree} of topology-dependence is developmental-specific: regret is 2--6$\times$ higher for morphogenetically grown networks than for random graphs with matched topology statistics.
+Developmental neural architecture search grows functional networks from compact genomes via self-organisation, but the resulting weights are frozen post-growth---unlike biological circuits, which combine developmental wiring with activity-dependent plasticity.
+Can post-developmental plasticity meaningfully improve such networks, and can evolution discover the right parameters per architecture?
+We address these through population-scale characterisation on two control benchmarks (50{,}000 networks, 5M+ configurations), co-evolution of plasticity with the developmental genome, and a random-RNN control disentangling developmental from generic effects.
+First, anti-Hebbian plasticity reliably outperforms Hebbian for competent networks (Cohen's $d = 0.53$--$0.64$).
+Second, \emph{regret}---the fraction of oracle improvement lost under the best fixed setting---reaches 52--100\%, indicating per-network heterogeneity.
+Third, under abrupt physics changes, plasticity shifts from fine-tuning to genuine within-lifetime adaptation, with an OFF$\to$ON protocol retaining 66--69\% of the always-on benefit.
+Co-evolution rediscovers these patterns: 70\% of CartPole runs evolve anti-Hebbian ($p = 0.043$); Acrobot evolves near-zero $\eta$ with mixed signs.
+A random-RNN control reveals that anti-Hebbian dominance is generic to small recurrent networks, but the \emph{degree} of topology-dependence is developmental-specific: regret is 2--6$\times$ higher in morphogenetic than topology-matched random architectures.

 \keywords{developmental neural networks, synaptic plasticity, morphogenetic self-organisation, neuroevolution, indirect encoding}